 - Hit on Uninstall and then again tap to confirm

-Here it is also suggested that if the error still occurs in safe mode then you have to go after settings and firmware itself
+Here it is also suggested that if the error still occurs in safe mode then you have to go after settings and the firmware itself

-Method 10: Change Date/Time format
+Method 11: Change Date/Time format

-Many Android users have received such error message and trying some ways worked for them.
-So users of Samsung Galaxy has reported that they have sort out the problem after change in Date/Time format.
+Many Android users have received such error messages and tried some ways that worked for them.
+So users of Samsung Galaxy have reported that they have sorted out the problem after a change in Date/Time format.

 - Go to Settings > Date & Time

-Method 11: Reset to Factory Settings
+Method 12: Reset to Factory Settings

-Here it is important to note that factory reset will erase every data stored on your device and all the third party apps installed will also be removed.
+Here, it is important to note that factory reset will erase every data stored on your device and all the third-party apps installed will also be removed.

-Therefore, it is highly recommended to create a backup of all your important data in safe place and after that only go for factory resetting your device.
+Therefore, it is highly recommended to create a backup of all your important data in a safe place and after that only go for factory resetting your device.

-- First go to Settings > tap on Backup & Reset
+- First, go to Settings > tap on Backup & Reset

 - After that click on Reset Factory settings